colemanimhoff/fundamentals/react-redux/testing/README.md

 When `setState` is called, the component is re-rendered asynchronously.
 This is an issue when it comes to testing, because we need to wait for the re-render to kick in

 `.update`
-forces the component to rerender
+forces the component to re-render

 `.prop(key)`
 allows us to pull props from an element